benkuly/trixnity/website/docs/start.md

 implementation(trixnity("client"))
 ```

-Alternatively, add the trixnity BOM as a `platform` dependency.
-This then allows for version resolution of trixnity
+Alternatively, add the Trixnity BOM as a `platform` dependency.
+This then allows for version resolution of Trixnity
-modules, in addition to Ktor dependencies:
+modules:

 ```kotlin
 val trixnityVersion = "x.x.x"